Teaching and Learning Centre (TLC)

 Supporting Learning and Teaching @Lingnan

-In September 2022, TLC will be launching its new core professional development programme SLT@LU (Supporting Learning and Teaching @Lingnan).
+In September 2022, TLC launched its new core professional development programme SLT@LU (Supporting Learning and Teaching @Lingnan) and Cohort 2 will be launched in September 2023.
 This programme is designed for Lingnan University staff and is mandatory for postgraduate students who teach or support learning.
 It aims to provide a firm foundation in educational principles and practice in the context and tradition of liberal arts education.
 There is a strong focus in the programme on equipping participants to design quality learning sessions.

 The 26-hour programme has three modules through which participants will be guided and supported: